madanyc/workfront-learn.en/help/finances/2-setting-up-finances/exchange-rates-in-workfront.md

 ---
-title: Setup Exchange Rates in [!DNL Workfront]
+title: Set up exchange rates
 description: Exchange rates can be used on projects and reports to reflect financial information in different currencies from around the world.
 ---
-# Setup exchange rates in [!DNL Workfront]
+# Set up exchange rates

 [!DNL Workfront] supports different currencies for customer organizations that are multinational companies.
 Exchange rates can be used on projects and reports to reflect financial information in different currencies from around the world.